NiklasKy/Discord-Bot/command_examples.md

    - Report any issues to admins
    - Use appropriate time zones (UTC+1/CET)

-## Date and Time Formats
+## Time Format Information

-### Valid Date Formats
+### Date Input Formats
 - `DDMM` - e.g., 1109 for September 11th
 - `DD.MM` - e.g., 11.09 for September 11th
 - `DD/MM` - e.g., 11/09 for September 11th

-### Valid Time Formats
+### Time Input Formats
 - `HHMM` - e.g., 1254 for 12:54
 - `HH:MM` - e.g., 12:54 for 12:54

+### Time Display
+- All times are displayed using Discord's timestamp format (<t:timestamp:f>)
+- Times are automatically converted to each user's local timezone
+- Relative time indicators (e.g., "in 2 days") are shown in listafk command

 ### Automatic Year Handling
-- Current date: December 21, 2023
-- Input: 11.09 → September 11, 2024 (past date → next year)
-- Input: 24.12 → December 24, 2023 (future date → current year)
-- Input: Start 11.09, End 12.12 → Sept 11, 2024 - Dec 12, 2024 (same year)
-- Input: Start 12.12, End 11.01 → Dec 12, 2024 - Jan 11, 2025 (end date next year)

-### Time Zones
-- All times are stored in UTC
-- Discord automatically converts times to each user's local time zone
+- Past dates are automatically set to next year
-- Times are displayed using Discord's timestamp format (<t:timestamp:f>)
+- If end date is before start date in the same year, end date is set to next year
+- System automatically handles year transitions